baharf0/BankChurn_OneLayerPerceptron/README.md

 # BankChurn_OneLayerPerceptron

-one layer perceptron on bank churn dataset from scratch to predict churn rate
+one layer perceptron on bank churn dataset from scratch to predict customer churn